CTRLRLTY/JARY/README.md

 The answer would be **who knows!** And I'm not gonna wait to see myself in _Titanic 2_ to figure that out.

 The same goes for writing an automated script.
-I do not want to figure out your native language just to see this script running `rm -rf` on my root directory.
+I do not want to figure out your native language just to see the script running `rm -rf` on my root directory.

 The solution is to write in the same language, in the same way, in the same brain if we have to, or I won't allow your spooky code to fill a single bit on my hard drive.